FrtZgwL/FreeSpeechABM/README.md

 the the source of a big strength and the biggest weakness of ABM.
 One the one hand, it allows researchers to concentrate on a select few variables.
-This brings the studied phenomenon clearly into focus while pushing the messy complexities of actual people into a blurry background.
+This brings the studied phenomenon clearly into focus while pushing the messy complexities of actual people into a blurry background [@shugars2021 highlights this strength].
 On the other hand, it makes the results of the model dependent on the idealizing assumtions being made.
 Therefore simulations using these models can generate quasi-empirical data.
 But this data is even more succeptible to scepticism and reinterpretation than empirical data from studies and experiments.

 There are two more major strengths when using agent based modeling to explore social epistemology.
 One strength is that is easier to perform